 There’s no getting around the calories on this trip, so burn them early by walking to Mother’s Bistro, located in Portland’s easy-to-traverse downtown.
 Reservations are recommended, but it’s worth waiting in line for their Pacific Northwest take on traditional dishes, like wild salmon hash.

 Evening fare will all be on the east side, so wrap up your downtown exploration and head to Southeast Division Street, where the original Stumptown Coffee location will fuel your eat-a-thon into the night.
 Hailed by critics as one of America’s best dining streets, Division is home to Pok Pok, the daring Thai street food joint known for chef Andy Ricker’s rich, spicy fare like fish sauce wings and drinking vinegar that’s tart and delicious.
-Other dinner options on and near Division include Ava Gene’s and the Woodsman Tavern (both owned by Stumptown Coffee founder Duane Sorenson), Nuestra Cocina, Xico and many more.
+Other dinner options on and near Division include Ava Gene’s (owned by Stumptown Coffee founder Duane Sorenson), Nuestra Cocina, Xico and many more.
 For dessert, choose homemade pie from Lauretta Jean’s or ice cream from Salt & Straw, where flavors like Arbequina olive oil and pear with blue cheese provide a culinary finish to a delicious day.

 Next, it’s back downtown to Little Bird Bistro, a great place to sample dishes from chef Gabriel Rucker, two-time James Beard Award winner, without having to wait for dinner at Le Pigeon.
 The French-cuisine-meets-comfort-food menu highlights Rucker’s taste for fine, rich ingredients, so don’t overlook the burger, or if you do, at least get a side of fries.